lithi2109/Module12/Finding Whether a Number is Prime Using a Recursive Function in Python.md

-# 12 Finding Whether a Number is Prime Using a Recursive Function in Python
+# 12 e Finding Whether a Number is Prime Using a Recursive Function in Python

 ## Aim